 Established in 1997, LMP is the longest-running labor-management partnership in the U.S.

-28% of UBT projects focus on reducing waste and improving affordability.
-These projects are estimated to have saved $35 million to $40 million in 2015.
+About 25 percent of UBT projects focus on reducing waste and improving affordability.
+These projects are estimated to have saved more than $48 million in 2016.

-Highly engaged UBTs show a 9 percentage point improvement in patients’ overall hospital satisfaction.
+Highly engaged UBTs show 13 percent improvement in patients’ overall hospital satisfaction.

 Highly engaged UBTs show 21 percent fewer lost work days.